macmillanpublishers/blog/_posts/2016-2-1-My-First-Slackbot.md

 Posted by [Nellie McKesson](http://macmillanpublishers.github.io/blog/about/)

-I spent the last couple days building my first Slack bot, which can search through all the past messages in a channel and tell me which messages don't have emoji reactions (a useful addition to my task management workflow).

-In this post, I will:

-* Give a little bit of background about why I built this bot
-* Go over some required initial setup (set up the Slack integration, install a couple of node libraries)
-* Run through the logic of what exactly this app will do, with some notes about discoveries I made along the way
-* Give the full final code, with inline commenting to walk through what is happening
-* Provide a couple of links to resources I reference

-**Who is this for?** While pretty much anyone should be able to understand the background and the general idea of what I'm doing, this post is mostly targeted at people like me, who like to skim through articles and look directly at code to figure out how to do things.
-I'm not going to dive too deeply into the principles of each step, or why I structured my code certain ways.
-I also won't walk through setting up node or other basic prerequisites, but there are lots of resources on the internet about that.
-Believe in yourself.

 ## Background

 Shortly after we started using Slack on our team in 2014, it also became my task management tool.
 I hate having my notes spread over multiple systems, and Slack meets all my main task-management-system requirements: